Stay inside as dangerous stormy weather lashes northern Europe, officials say. 2 people have died

 SMHI, the Swedish Meteorological and Hydrological Institute, on Tuesday issued a red warning for parts of central Sweden, signaling “very large amounts of rain causing extremely high flows in streams and ditches in several places.”

-Floods and slides closed dozens of roads in southern Norway and neighboring Sweden and dozens of people have been evacuated..
+Floods and slides closed dozens of roads in southern Norway and neighboring Sweden and dozens of people have been evacuated.
+Norwegian police said at least 119 people had been evacuated by Tuesday midday.
 There were scattered reports of helicopters being used to fly people out of affected areas.

 Denmark’s Meteorological Institute, meanwhile, reported of waves of up to eight meters (26 feet) and beach houses were seen washed into the North Sea.